hrut1234/FlaskQuizAPI/README.md

     5. List All Quizzes
         1. Endpoint: GET /quizzes/
         2. Description: Retrieves a list of all available quizzes.
+    6. Fetch historical score of user
+        1. Endpoint: GET /user/<string:user_id>/scores/
+        2. Description: Retrieves historical scores of the user for all quizzes
+        3. URL Parameters:
+            1. user_id (string): The ID of the user.

 4. **API Limitations:**
-    1. Data Persistence: Currently, the API does not include a persistent storage solution.
-Data will be lost when the application is restarted or stopped.
-    2. Input Validation: Basic input validation is implemented.
+    1. Input Validation: Basic input validation is implemented.
 However, additional validation and error handling may be required to ensure data integrity and security.
-    3. Authentication & Authorization: The API does not include authentication or authorization mechanisms.
+    2. Authentication & Authorization: The API does not include authentication or authorization mechanisms.
 This should be considered for protecting sensitive endpoints and managing user access.
+    3. Rate Limiting:  Need to implement rate limiting to prevent abuse of the API endpoints.
+    4. Logging: Need to add logging to capture useful information for debugging and monitoring.
+    5. Performance Improvements: Need to implement Caching, Asynchronous Tasks, Database Optimization/Indexing.

 5. **API Issues:**
-    1. User's score increases with multiple POST requests for the same question.
-    2. Use a unique identifier for each user's answer to a specific question.
-Store this in a database to track whether an answer has already been submitted.
+    1. No logging and Monitoring implemented
+    2. Scalability and concurrency issues due to single DB instance and No user session management
+    3. Not highly available/reliable and have single point of Failure on DB and Flask server